 If you are developing something that has never been done before, it might not be a good idea to commit to a proper setup for something that might not even work.
-But for an average company struggling to become data-driven, chances are that the arising issues aren’t exactly cutting-edge problems.
-Someone has probably solved almost the exact same problem before and uploaded a conference talk about it on Youtube several years ago.
+But for an average company struggling to become data-driven, the chances are that the arising issues aren’t exactly cutting-edge problems.
+Someone had probably solved almost the exact same problem before and uploaded a conference talk about it on Youtube several years ago.
 In this case, there is no need to reinvent the wheel, and the best way forward would be to simply decide which type of wheel you would like and in what size.

-…and when it’s somewhere in between
+…and When it’s Somewhere in Between

-Looking back a few years to the time before machine learning hit the mainstream through giants such as Google, Spotify, Amazon, and Facebook, a lot of time and effort was spent trying to judge whether all these new machine learning tools were really worth looking into, and further what they could be used for.
+Looking back a few years to the time before machine learning hit the mainstream through giants such as Google, Spotify, Amazon, and Facebook, a lot of time and effort was spent trying to judge whether all these new machine learning tools were worth looking into, and further what they could be used for.

-The best thing to do in such a situation is often a combination of building for scale, with small experiments on the side to help guide the system design.
+In such a situation, the best thing to do is often a combination of building for scale, with small experiments on the side to help guide the system design.
 Knowing how to design your system and what to investigate can be tricky unless you have the right competence and experience on your team.
 You will be in a better position to weigh the risk of wasting time on smaller experiments versus the risk of investing heavily into something that ultimately turns out to be a bad idea.

 To summarise the discussion of conducting POCs or not, it is always a good idea to conduct experiments, but not necessarily in a way that slows you down.
-There’s almost always something to figure out, and if it isn’t a technical problem it is something concerning the business and the organisation around the modelling initiative than about the modelling itself.
+There’s almost always something to figure out, and if it isn’t a technical problem, it is something concerning the business and the organisation around the modelling initiative than about the modelling itself.

 “The value of advanced analytics is well established, and in many industries such as retail or financial services, it is a race between competitors to pick the low-hanging fruits of data science.
-In these industries, conducting a POC just to see if you agree with the consensus is not exactly optimal.”
+In these industries, conducting a POC to see if you agree with the consensus is not exactly optimal.”

-As a business person who doesn’t necessarily understand the full technical details of a model, it can feel reassuring to know that you understand what a particular metric measures, and that you can see the progress being made by the data science team doing their thing.
-On the other hand, the data scientists will not need to explain the minutiae of their work to a stakeholder to get the approval to go ahead, because their solutions can prove their worth in a practical test against agreed-upon metrics.
+As a business person who doesn’t necessarily understand the full technical details of a model, it can feel reassuring to know that you understand what particular metric measures and that you can see the progress being made by the data science team doing their thing.
+On the other hand, the data scientists will not need to explain the minutiae of their work to a stakeholder to get the approval to go ahead because their solutions can prove their worth in a practical test against agreed-upon metrics.

 Let us conclude by summarising when to conduct a POC or not: